-To be sure, many diseases, although less common than before, persist, and the last few decades have seen some major unpleasant surprises such as AIDS and the emergence of antibiotic-resistant bacteria, which have been countered, to a great extent, by the development of new antibiotics.
+To be sure, many diseases, although less common than before, persist, and the last few decades have seen some major unpleasant surprises such as AIDS and the emergence of antibiotic-resistant bacteria.
 By any measure, however, identification of disease agents that are transmitted through air, water, and soil has opened the door to controlling them.